ropensci/MODIStsp/README.md

 MODIStsp(gui = FALSE, options_File = options_file, download_server = "ftp")
 ```

-will launch MODIStsp with the parameters saved in "X:/yourpath/youroptions.json" options file, with the exception of "download\_server" parameter, which is set to "ftp".
+will launch `MODIStsp` with the parameters saved in "X:/yourpath/youroptions.json" options file, with the exception of `download_server` parameter, which is set to "ftp".
 Details about the parameter names can be found with `?MODIStsp`.

 Specifying also the "*spatial\_file\_path*" parameter overrides the output extent of the selected Options File.
 This allows to perform the same preprocessing on different extents using a single Options File, by looping on an array of spatial files representing the desired output extents.